-Of the 30 wildlife species considered to have a potential to occur within the BSA, 14 were determined to have a high potential for occurrence, 12 had moderate potential, and one had low potential, while the rest were determined to be absent.
-For the Project area, four species had a high potential for occurrence, 14 had moderate potential, and eight had low potential, while the rest were determined to be absent.
+Of the 30 wildlife species considered to have a potential to occur within the BSA, 4 were determined to have a high potential for occurrence, 10 had moderate potential, and five had low potential, while the rest were determined to be absent.
+For the Project area, within the greater BSA, no species had a high potential for occurrence, nine had moderate potential, and seven had low potential, while the rest were determined to be absent.
 Species determined to have potential to occur within the Project area are discussed below, while species that were determined to be absent are not discussed further.
+Species determined to have potential to occur within the BSA are included in Table 3.
 A list of wildlife species observed during the survey is provided in Appendix B.